St. John's College freshman Alethea Scally won't leave campus anymore.

 More than a dozen people have been robbed or attacked since the beginning of August, some with sawed-off shotguns and 6-inch knives pointed at them just yards from the governor's mansion.

-While Annapolis police say crime isn't significantly up, August was a rough month that saw drive-by shootings, assaults, muggings and rapes across the city, and an unusual number of robberies in the heart of downtown.
+While Annapolis police say crime on the whole isn't significantly up, August was a rough month that saw drive-by shootings, assaults, muggings and rapes across the city, and an unusual number of robberies in the heart of downtown.

-Police have responded with increased patrols and by issuing warnings to business owners, neighborhood watch groups and tourists to be extra careful.
+Police have responded with increased patrols and warnings to business owners, neighborhood-watch groups and tourists to be extra careful.